 LATIN AND SWING BASIC STEP RHYTHM PATTERNS

-Also, as a tool to help people practice their timing, the Rhythm and Timing CD that Barb produced is now on this website.
+To help dancers with timing, the Rhythm and Timing CD that Barb produced is now on this website.
 It has two dance instructors voicing the quick and slow steps over music.
 This enables people to practice with guidance which is also helpful.
-(But nothing beats a workshop or class!)
-And note, more rhythm-related information is here in Barb’s Salsa Dancing and Rueda de Casino Guidebook.
+And note, more rhythm-related information is here in my Salsa & Rueda de Casino Guidebook.

 CHART OF DANCE RHYTHMS: